Campaign ad recalls defeat of KKK cross-burning by Native Americans who ‘refused to be afraid’

 Cole, a leader of the Knights of the Ku Klux Klan, expanded those efforts to target the Lumbee tribe in North Carolina, in an attempt to increase the hate group’s reach in the state.
 The Lumbee are descended from several Carolina tribes, including the Cheraw, who intermarried with Whites and free Black people in the 18th and 19th centuries.
 The KKK decided to target Robeson County, an area with “a uniquely tri-racial population” in the 1950s of about 40,000 White people, 30,000 Native Americans and 25,000 Black people in their own school systems, according to NCpedia.

 On Jan.
 13, 1958, Cole urged his followers to burn crosses on the lawns of two Native American families he had accused of violating the boundaries of segregation, according to author Malinda Maynor Lowery’s 2010 book, “Lumbee Indians in the Jim Crow South: Race, Identity, and the Making of a Nation.”
-The two attacks weren’t enough for Cole and the KKK, who took out an ad in the Robesonian newspaper announcing a rally and cross burning on Jan.
+The two cross-burnings weren’t enough for Cole and the KKK, who took out an ad in the Robesonian newspaper announcing a rally and cross burning on Jan.
 18, 1958, in a field near Maxton, N.C. — about 100 miles outside Charlotte.

-Although Maxton Mayor Bob Fisher, who was also the police chief at the time, had asked for federal assistance against the KKK and warned the hate group that the community “don’t want your trouble,” Cole taunted the town and said, “We are going to have a cross burning and scare them up.”
+Although Maxton Mayor Bob Fisher, who was also the police chief at the time, had asked for federal assistance against the KKK and warned the hate group that community members “don’t want your trouble,” Cole taunted the town and said, “We are going to have a cross-burning and scare them up.”

-“The Klansman called us mongrels, half-breeds, and told him the Klan would show him how to handle people like us,” Graham, who was 6 at the time, said in the campaign ad.
+“The Klansman called us mongrels, half-breeds, and told him the Klan would show him how to handle people like us,” Graham, who was 6 at the time, says in the campaign ad.

 The Klan’s announcement energized a town that knew it had to fight back.
-It got the attention of residents such as Verdia Locklear, who was 24 and four months’ pregnant at the time.
-Locklear said in 2018 to the Museum of the Southeast American Indian at the University of North Carolina at Pembroke that the community knew what to do when the KKK rally was advertised: “The first thing they’d say, ‘Be sure you got your pistol, and if you don’t have a pistol, carry your rifle.’ ”
+It got the attention of residents such as Verdia Locklear, who was 24 and four months pregnant at the time.
+In 2018, Locklear told the Museum of the Southeast American Indian at the University of North Carolina at Pembroke that the community knew what to do when the KKK rally was advertised: “The first thing they’d say, ‘Be sure you got your pistol, and if you don’t have a pistol, carry your rifle.’ ”

-“We intended to get rid of 'em.
+“We intended to get rid of them.
 We knew that if they was trying to outshoot us, they was going to get everything we had,” Locklear said.
 “They was going to run us out of our homes.
 That was their intention.”

-By the time that cold January night arrived, roughly 50 KKK members showed up to the field with their crosses, a large Klan banner and a single lightbulb hooked to a car battery, Graham said.
-Almost immediately, those men in white robes realized the night was about to go differently than they had planned.
+On that cold January night, roughly 50 KKK members showed up at the field with their crosses, a large Klan banner and a single lightbulb hooked to a car battery, Graham says in the ad.
+Almost immediately, those men in white robes realized the night was not about to go as they had planned.

-“Fifty Klansmen — not a bad turnout on a cold night,” the state lawmaker said.
+“Fifty Klansmen — not a bad turnout on a cold night,” the state legislator says.
 “Problem is they were surrounded by 400 Lumbees.”

-The Lumbee were joined by community members who would not allow the KKK to take over the town.
-Jim Jones, who was in medical school at the time, returned home to fight against the Klan.
-As the two sides began to yell at each other in the field, Jones recalled to the Museum of the Southeast American Indian how Neil Lowery, a local barber, pulled out his gun and placed it on the neck of a Klansman and asked a question: “Are you prepared to meet God, you S.O.B.?”
+The Lumbees were joined by community members who would not allow the KKK to terrorize the town.
+Jim Jones, who was in medical school at the time, returned home to fight the Klan.
+Jones recalled to the Museum of the Southeast American Indian how as the two sides began to yell at each other in the field, Neil Lowery, a local barber, pulled out his gun, placed it on the neck of a Klansman and asked, “Are you prepared to meet God, you SOB?”

 Instead of killing the man, who did not answer the question, Lowery took the gun away from the man’s neck and shot out the lone light, Jones said.
 The Battle of Hayes Pond was underway.